A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Introduction

-As for the problem (4) (\textbf{safety benchmarks}), we need to determine how to design cost and reward functions considering the balance between RL reward performance and safety in each benchmark, since cost functions will typically disturb reward performance.
-If we have a loose cost functions, we may not be able to guarantee agent safety during the learning process; if we take too conservative cost functions, for example, in a constrained policy optimisation process, when we set the cost constraint bound as zero or a negative value, which may result in bad reward performance.
+As for problem (4) (\textbf{safety benchmarks}), we need to determine how to design cost and reward functions considering the balance between RL reward performance and safety in each benchmark, since cost functions will typically disturb reward performance.
+If we have a loose cost function, we may not be able to guarantee agent safety during the learning process; if we take too conservative cost functions, for example, in a constrained policy optimization process, when we set the cost constraint bound as zero or a negative value, which may result in lousy reward performance.
 Thus, we should pay more attention to designing the cost and reward function in the benchmarks.
 In some safe RL benchmarks, such as AI Safety Gridworlds~\citep{leike2017ai}, Safety Gym~\citep{ray2019benchmarking}, Safe MAMuJoCo~\citep{gu2021multi}, Safe MAIG~\footnote{ \url{https://github.com/chauncygu/Safe-Multi-Agent-Isaac-Gym.git}}, Safe MARobosuite~\citep{gu2021multi}, the cost and reward functions are tailored to specific tasks well in examining experiments.

-As for the problem (5) (\textbf{safety challenges}), firstly, when we consider the RL safety, how to consider human safety factors or environmental safety factors during RL applications is an important challenge.
-Secondly, a further important aspect when we consider RL safety is how to take robot safety factors into account during RL applications~\citep{amodei2016concrete, hendrycks2021unsolved}.
-Another important challenge is the social dilemma problem with RL safety, for example, the game of the trolley problem~\cite{thomson1976killing}.
-In the game there is an out-of-control trolley that will eventually kill 5 people if no action is taken, but you can redirect the trolley to another track, where only one person will be killed.
-How to guarantee agent safety and human safety when using RL is an open question.
-Moreover, the application standard and safe MARL should be taken into account for future research.
+As for problem (5) (\textbf{safety challenges}), firstly, when we consider RL safety, it is a significant challenge about how to consider human safety factors or environmental safety factors during deploying RL in real-world applications.
+Secondly, a further important aspect when considering RL safety is how to take robot safety factors into account during RL applications~\citep{amodei2016concrete, hendrycks2021unsolved}.
+Another critical challenge is the social dilemma problem with safety balance.
+For example, the game of the trolley problem~\cite{thomson1976killing}.
+In the game, an out-of-control trolley will eventually kill five people if no action is taken, but you can redirect the trolley to another track, where only one person will be killed.
+The open question is how to balance safety wights when using RL.
+Moreover, the application standard and safe Multi-Agent RL (MARL) should be considered for future research.